anshjain722/NetworkScanner/README.md

 ## v0.1

-### In this version we have the basic functionalities that are...
+### In this version we have the basic functionalities

 1. Port scanning for a single device.